Ideal for gardening beginners who want flowers and perfume

 Singing the Blues: (www.mr-fothergills.co.uk) A mixture ranging from rich deep blues to pastel shades.

 Eleanore Udall: Graduated pink petals and a good scent from Thompson & Morgan, raising funds for Thrive, the leading charity in the field of disability and gardening.
 For more information visit www.thrive.org.uk.
 Named after the wife of Thrive’s founder, Geoffrey Udall.
 Fifty per cent of the money generated from each sale will go to Thrive.

 Night Sky: (www.sweetpeasonline.co.uk) A stunning mauve flake flower bred by David Matthewman in Yorkshire.
 Highly scented, purple and white flowers on long stems.

 Prince of Orange: (Plant World Seeds) A Grandiflora type, this sweetly-perfumed beauty is orange with a touch of clashing pink.
 Introduced by the breeder Morse in 1928 and still a rarity.

 Lady Salisbury: (www.mr-fothergills.co.uk) Very fragrant Grandiflora type with cream and white picotee blooms with a mauve edge to the petals.
 Beat the socks off the red Winston Churchill, which I grew at the same time!

 Fragrantissima: (Thompson & Morgan) The best mix I’ve ever grown, flowering into November.
 Large-flowered hybrids from white, pinks, reds, blues, purples, bicolours and stripes.

-Potted guide: sweet peas
+Potted guide: growing sweet peas from seed